 If you're a current student, you may be eligible to spend a period of time studying or working abroad as a credited part of your degree.

-This autumn, we’re welcoming applications from all second year (Level 5) Southampton Solent University students for a semester abroad starting in January 2017.
+This spring, we’re welcoming applications from all eligible first year (Level 4) Southampton Solent University students for a year or semester abroad starting in September 2017 or January 2018.

 - Studying or working abroad in a country where Southampton Solent University has never previously sent students.